 In Western Norway Olaf makes an agreement with the farmers.
 This means among other things that the farmers become Christians.
 Olaf lets her sister Astrid marry the mighty chieftain Erling Skjalgsson Sola.

 Olaf Tryggvason christianise the first people of Rogaland at the King’s Hill/Baptism Hill

 It is said that the King’s Hill (Kongshaugen) at Avaldsnes has received its name because King Augvald was buried on this ridge.

 According to local traditions and legends, Olaf Tryggvason is purported to have christianised the first people of Rogaland at the King’s Hill (Kongshaugen) at Avaldsnes.
 It is believed that this was originally the site of the royal court’s assembly, but after Olaf had people baptised there, it was also called the Baptism Height.
 (See: Konghaugen på Avaldsnes, ”Arkeologi i nord, 2005”,fylkeskonservator Frans-Arne Stylegar)

 Olaf Tryggvason, the king who christianised Norway

 Olaf is regarded as one of the three kings that christianised Norway.
 The others were Håkon the Good and Olav Haraldsson (St. Olaf).
-On several occasions, he had to contend with pagan forces at Avaldsnes.
+On several occasions, Olav Tryggvason had to contend with pagan forces at Avaldsnes.

 Skrattaskjær – The Sorcerers Skerry